Select your programme and preferred start date to begin your application.

 The MSc by Research in Integrative Neuroscience is a one-year, full-time research programme covering all levels of modern neuroscience, which makes it an ideal programme to prepare you for a PhD.

 We include molecular, cellular, systems, regenerative, cognitive, clinical and computational neuroscience.
-We also allow you to choose your speciality right from the start, allowing you to shape your learning around your interests and career goals.
+We also allow you to choose your specialty right from the start, allowing you to shape your learning around your interests and career goals.

 An undergraduate degree, with an excellent or very good classification (equivalent to first or upper second class honours in the UK), in biological sciences (including neuroscience) or a medical, dental or veterinary degree.